Skip to content

 Sized accepts a width, a height (in pixels, both optional) and a child and, subject to incoming constraints, forces its child to have exactly those dimensions on the respective axes.
 It is a specialized version of Constrain.

 Constrain accepts a set of constraints and a child which it passes those constraints to during layout.
-This can be used to, for instance, specifiy a range of acceptable sizes for the child.
+This can be used to, for instance, specify a range of acceptable sizes for the child.

 // squish the braid logo on the vertical axis